Bognor Postcard Publishers

 Robert Briant BURGESS ( born c1866,St. Pancras, London)

-Robert Briant Burgess was born in St. Pancras, London around 1866.
-By 1899, Robert Burgess has established a fancy stationers and toy store at Waterloo House, Waterloo Square, Bognor, which he called the Bognor Library & Bazaar.
-In the 1901 Census, Robert Burgess is described as a "Stationer", aged 35.
-From about 1910, a large number of pictorial postcards were published in Bognor under the name of R. Briant Burgess.
+Robert Briant Burgess was born in St. Pancras, London in 1865, the son of Eliza and Robert Burgess senior, a carpenter from London.
+By 1899, Robert Briant Burgess has established a fancy stationers and toy store at Waterloo House, Waterloo Square, Bognor, which he called the Bognor Library & Bazaar.
+In the 1901 Census, Robert Briant Burgess is described as a "Stationer", aged 35.

 [ABOVE] A photograph of Waterloo Square, Bognor, showing in the centre of the picture the location of the Bognor Library & Bazaar, the bookshop and stationers owned by Robert Briant Burgess.
 (1903)